burhanrashid52/PhotoEditor/README.md

 ![](https://i.imgur.com/491BmE8.gif)

-You can add the text with input text and colorCode like this
+We can add the text with inputText and colorCode like this

 `mPhotoEditor.addText(inputText, colorCode);`

 It will take default fonts provided in the builder.
-If you want different fonts for different text you can set typeface with each text like this
+If we want different fonts for different text we can set typeface with each text like this

 `mPhotoEditor.addText(mTypeface,inputText, colorCode);`

-In order to edit the text you need the view, which you will receive in your PhotoEditor callback.
-This callback will trigger when you **Long Press** the added text
+In order to edit the text we need the view, which we will receive in our PhotoEditor callback.
+This callback will trigger when we **Long Press** the added text

  ```java
  mPhotoEditor.setOnPhotoEditorListener(new OnPhotoEditorListener() {